-- Determine the location and availability of rain gauge and radar data from national networks, international experiments, the Global Precipitation Climatology Center (GPCC), experimental test sites such as the Oklahoma Mesonet and TRMM validation sites, and oceanic rain gauge and radar networks. - M. Morrissey, C. Simmer, A. Thoss, B. Ebert CONTINUING - some progress - Publish web links and contact information for obtaining these data on an IPWG web site.
-M. Morrissey, C. Kidd, B. Kuligowski CONTINUING - Make contact with Steve Williams at the UCAR JOS, which keeps/accesses experimental data, to establish a web link with IPWG B. Kuligowski - IPWG members who are involved in such large-scale experiments as BALTEX, MAP, etc., should encourage the collectors of reference radar and gauge data to make these data available to the wider scientific community.
-IPWG CONTINUING
+- Determine location and availability of dense gauge networks, Disdrometer data and radar data from national networks, international experiments, the Global Precipitation Climatology Center (GPCC), experimental test sites such as the Oklahoma Mesonet, ARM site, Arizona Walnut Gulch Experimental Watershed of Agricultural Research Service (ARS) and TRMM validation sites, and oceanic rain gauge and radar networks -B. Ebert (Continuing) - Publish a non-satellite data web link in the validation section and contact information for obtaining these data on the IPWG web sites - B. Ebert, M. Diederich (Continuing) - Make contact with Steve Williams at the UCAR JOS, which keeps/accesses experimental data, to establish a web link with IPWG. - B. Kuligowsky (Status Unknown) - IPWG members who are involved in such large-scale experiments as BALTEX.
+MAP, etc., should encourage the collectors of reference radar and gauge data to make these data available to the wider scientific community. - IPWG (Continuing)

-Investigate the quality and availability of surface reference networks for the validation of difficult (orographic, light, solid) precipitation.
+Investigate the quality and availability of surface reference networks for the validation of difficult precipitation (orographic, light, solid) precipitation.